jon-jacky/Piety/doc/analogies.md

 input.
 A terminal session can include several console jobs.

 - **console job**: a single application in a terminal session.
+  Piety provides a [console](../console/README.md) module that adapts a terminal application to run as a console job.

 - **foreground job**: the job that is handling a task's events.
 In a terminal session, the application that is currently running on the